 For this tutorial, I use my brand new kit (just released today), Color My World: Mint!
 It is the first of 12 that I will release this month!
 In fact, if you were part of my DigiScrap club in December, you would have gotten this kit then!
 The Color My World: Pink will be released next month, but one of the free products in this month’s club membership!
-Click HERE if you’d still like to join!
-And you can click on the image below to go to my shop and purchase this kit!
-It is 30% off this weekend!
+You can click on the image below to go to my shop and purchase this kit!

 Let’s get started on installing shadow styles to your PSE!
 Below is a screen shot of a few items from my kit above, as well as a photo.
 On the right hand side, you can see the default drop shadows that come with PSE:

 If I apply one to the photo, it looks like this.
 By double clicking on the style of choice, it quickly applies it: